 Ray Palmer and Richard S. Shaver

 Shaver was most popular in America during the 1940s.
-His technologically warped world coincided with World War II and the threat of real out of control technologies demonstrated at Hiroshima and Nagasaki.
-After Shaver died, he left a legacy of Hollow Earth theory and mind control conspiracies.
+His technologically warped world coincided with World War II, and the threat of real out-of-control technologies demonstrated at Hiroshima and Nagasaki.
+After Shaver died, he left a legacy of the Hollow Earth theory and mind control conspiracies.
 Shaver began writing in 1944 with the article, A Warning for Man, which Ray Palmer, editor of the magazine Amazing Stories, published under a new title, I Remember Lemuria (Shaver 1948).
-Shaver was a poor writer and Palmer rewrote all of his stories.
+Shaver was a poor writer, and Palmer rewrote all of his stories.

 These two science fiction stories have been taken literally by people.
-The theories of Shaver and Palmer contradicted Albert Einstein’s Theory of Relativity and consequently, controversies surfaced because Shaver claimed his stories of hollow earth inhabitants were true.
-Remarkably, many people claimed to have similar experiences underground and confront the dwellers of inner earth.
+The theories of Shaver and Palmer contradicted Albert Einstein’s Theory of Relativity, and consequently, controversies surfaced because Shaver claimed his stories of hollow earth inhabitants were true.
+Remarkably, many people claimed to have similar experiences underground and confront the dwellers of the inner earth.
 Without any evidence, people supported and authenticated Shaver’s science fiction stories.
 The stories provided a method for people to “remember” or “encounter” beings that live inside the earth.
 By sharing the stories, they are validated and retold as truth.
-For the first time, letters were published that explained personal experiences with unexplained phenomenon.
+For the first time, letters were published that explained personal experiences with unexplained phenomena.
 Eventually, The All Shaver Mystery Issue: The Most Sensational True Story Ever Told was published in June 1947.
-Soon after Shaver was banned from Amazing Stories and Palmer quit, later creating Fate Magazine in 1948.
+Soon after, Shaver was banned from Amazing Stories, and Palmer quit, later creating Fate Magazine in 1948.

-In I Remember Lemuria (1948) the main character, Mutan Mion travels to Mu’s center to retrieve potions.
+In I Remember Lemuria (1948), the main character, Mutan Mion travels to Mu’s center to retrieve potions.
 At the center, he finds a guide who shows him that radium and radioactive metals from the sun contaminate Mu and cause old age.
-Mutan Mion is determined to escape the sun’s rays and boards a space ship with twelve companions, all of different planetary origins.
-They plan to relocate to the moon or Venus, however they are pursued by another craft and divert their course to Quanto, located at the edge of the Solar System.
-At Quanto, they are taken to the city of Nor to meet Princess Vanue, Elder Princess of Van of Nor, Chief of Nor on Quanto.
+Mutan Mion is determined to escape the sun’s rays and boards a spaceship with twelve companions, all of different planetary origins.
+They plan to relocate to the moon or Venus, however, they are pursued by another craft and divert their course to Quanto, located at the edge of the Solar System.
+At Quanto, they are taken to the city of Nor to meet Princess Vanue, Elder Princess of Van of Nor, and Chief of Nor on Quanto.

 In The Return of Sathanas, Mutan Mion apprehends Sathana, ruler of the planet Satana, who is put on trial for misdeeds.
 There is a war against the Jotuns, an enemy army that possessed ray guns, and the Sathanas peoples.
 Mutan Mion is captured by Sathana and taken underground.
 Sathana violated Life Laws, which states he must protect living plants, animals and minerals from misuse.
 Sathana became a Dero when the detrimental energy from the sun destroyed his cognitive abilities and made him into a robot.